slyon/ubuntu-maintainers-handbook/PackageFixing.md

 Mar 5 14:30:06 hostname-here kernel: [ 672.303499] postconf[13004]: segfault at 40 ip 000055b29d0f8053 sp 00007fff72f4b740 error 4 in postconf[55b29d0e0000+25000]
 ```

-According to the Apport log, the crash is caused by following command line:
+According to the Apport log (which is automatically attached to the Launchpad
+bug by Apport), the crash is caused by following command line:

 ```bash
 $ postconf -h queue_directory